 - Wrap flowers;

 - Contain large items that cannot easily fit into a reusable bag.

 We are expecting the Bylaw to be effective as of June 8, 2019, (World Ocean's Day) with a phase-in period to allow businesses to use up stock, educate customers, and find new suppliers.
 Enforcement provisions (fines) are being planned to come into effect January 1, 2020.

 How will this Bylaw be enforced?

 The District of Tofino's primary focus will be on developing education and awareness.
 We will work with retailers to promote compliance before moving to enforcement.

 After an initial phase-in period, the District will begin administering fines between $50 and $300.

-Check back for information on future opportunities to be involved and to learn more about the proposed Bylaw as it develops.
 Stay in touch by subscribing to our District email list here.

 Manager of Corporate Services